How It Works

 Performance

-Section titled “Performance”Reads: Most dashboard queries < 10ms.
+Section titled “Performance”Reads: Most dashboard queries take under 10ms.
 Hourly aggregates keep queries cheap.

 -- Typical dashboard query (single-digit ms)SELECT strftime('%Y-%m-%d', hour) AS day, SUM(visitors) AS visitorsFROM site_statsWHERE website_id = ?
 AND hour BETWEEN datetime('now', '-30 days') AND datetime('now')GROUP BY day;Storage Estimates

-Section titled “Storage Estimates”~240 bytes per event (including indexes and aggregate overhead).
+Section titled “Storage Estimates”Each event uses about 240 bytes, including indexes and aggregate overhead.

 | Traffic | Daily Events | Daily Growth | 1-year | 5-year |